MastooraTurkmen/A-very-simple-war-game/README.md

 ## About the Site

+> A very simple computer games which you can just toggle and appears lots of characters.

 **_1. By Clicking Toggle you can change different kinds of characters_**

 **_2. By changing characters the names and all other appearances also change_**